Bobby Witt Jr. Preview, Player Props: Royals vs. Athletics

 Bobby Witt Jr. At The Plate

-- Among the qualifying hitters in baseball, he ranks 22nd in batting average, 96th in on-base percentage, and 22nd in slugging.
+- Among the qualifying hitters in MLB action, he ranks 24th in batting average, 96th in on-base percentage, and 19th in slugging.

-- Witt Jr. is batting .364 with one homer during his last games and is riding a four-game hitting streak.
+- Witt Jr. enters this game on a five-game hitting streak.
+During his last games, he's hitting .429 with two homers.

+- In 67.7% of his 124 games this season, Witt Jr. has picked up at least one hit.
+He's also had 41 multi-hit games.

-- Witt Jr. has had an RBI in 46 games this season (37.4%), including 18 multi-RBI outings (14.6%).
-He has also driven home three or more of his team's runs in eight contests.
+- In 47 games this season (37.9%), Witt Jr. has picked up an RBI, and in 18 of those games (14.5%) he had two or more.
+He has also driven in three or more of his team's runs in eight contests.

+- He has scored in 58 games this year, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.